 Hebrews Chapter 4

-- Therefore we should fear, lest any of you might seem to fall short while the promise to enter into His rest remains.
+- Therefore we should fear, lest at some time some of you might seem to have fallen short while the promise to enter into His rest remains.

-- For we heard the gospel being proclaimed just as they also did, but they didn’t profit in hearing the message, it not having been – or being – united with faith in the men who heard.
+- For we are *hearing the gospel being proclaimed just as they also did, but they didn’t profit in hearing the message, it not being *united with faith in the men who heard.

-- For we (the men who believed) enter into the rest, just as He did – and does – say: “So I swore in My wrath: “They will not enter into My rest.“(16)quotation/allusion to Psalm 95:11 although His works were finished from the foundation of the world.
+- For we (the men who believed) enter into the rest, just as He has said: “So I swore in My wrath: “They will not enter into My rest”.“1quotation/allusion to Psalm 95:11 although His works were finished from the foundation of the world.

-- For He did – and does – speak this way somewhere about the seventh day: “And God rested on the seventh day from all His works.”(17)quotation/allusion to Genesis 2:2
+- For He has spoken this way somewhere about the seventh day: “And God rested on the seventh day from all His works.”2quotation/allusion to Genesis 2:2

-- And again in this passage, “They will not enter into My rest.”(18)quotation/allusion to Psalm 95:11
+- And again in this passage, “They will not enter into My rest.”3quotation/allusion to Psalm 95:11

 - Therefore, since it remains for some to enter into it, and the men to whom the good news was formerly proclaimed didn’t enter in because of disobedience,

-- He again appoints a day “today” (saying it through David after so long a time) just as it was – and is – previously said: “If you hear His voice, you shouldn’t harden your hearts.”(19)quotation/allusion to Psalm 95:7-8
+- He again appoints a day “today” (saying it through David after so long a time) just as it has been previously said: “If you hear His voice today, you shouldn’t harden your hearts.”4quotation/allusion to Psalm 95:7-8

 - For if Joshua had given them rest, He wouldn’t be speaking about another day after that day.